soham047/soham047/README.md

 - 🛠️ Experienced in **Python**, **Java**, and **C**.
 - 🌟 Currently learning and exploring **Android Development** and **Graphic Design**.
 - 🤖 Built projects like:
-  - 🌐 **HealthScope**: A multiple disease predictor web app with smart features like reminders, chatbots, and recommendations.
+  - 🌐 **ValidGram.AI**: A web application to detect suspicious activities by Instagram Accounts.
   - 📊 **SymptoAI**: AI-Driven Health Prediction Application.
-  - 📝 **Legal Document Generator**: Automating legal document creation for small businesses and freelancers.
 - 🎨 A creative mind with a knack for **visual media editing**.

 ---